tarwn/lessthandot-hugo/blogs/content/posts/2012-12-25-sql-advent-2012-recap.md

 SQL Advent 2012 Day 14: [When to say no][11]

-Sometines you have to say no….even to your boss
+Sometines you have to say no....even to your boss

 SQL Advent 2012 Day 13: [Features enabled that are not used][12]